me-io/appium-driver-codeception/README.md

 ```bash
 appium
 ```
+- default ip and port for appium is 0.0.0.0:4723, you can run on other ip and port with: appium --address IP --port NUMBER

 After running the appium server now you need to start android emulator and install the application that you want to test.
 If you don't know how to start the emulator you can follow the following guide [Setup Genymotion Android Emulators on Mac OS
 ](https://shankargarg.wordpress.com/2016/02/25/setup-genymotion-android-emulators-on-mac-os/)